ibtisam-adil/MoonLander/README.md

 | Right Arrow | Rotate Right |
 | Up Arrow    | Apply Thrust |

 ## 🛠️ Planned Features
 - 🚀 Different difficulty modes
 - 🌕 More varied terrains
 - 🔥 Enhanced visual effects

-##📝 Inspiration
-This game was inspired by Seb Lee-Delisle's Moon Lander.
-While the core idea remains similar, this project is an independent implementation built from scratch using C++ and SDL2, with additional mechanics and features.

 ## 🤝 Contributing
 Feel free to submit issues and pull requests to improve the game!